Did You Know?

 News & Content Branch

 - The Web Services Section plays a key role in the design, development and presentation of the United Nations website.
 As part of this work, the Section updates content on major parts of www.un.org and creates web pages for priority themes and events, as well as international conferences and commemorative dates.
 It also manages the Internet presence for the General Assembly and the Security Council and provides guidance and assistance to Secretariat offices, where possible, in creating and enhancing their websites in all official languages.
-It coordinates and manages the content of the Arabic, Chinese, French, Russian and Spanish versions of the UN site and ensures that newly created sites are accessible by disabled persons.
+It coordinates and manages the content of the Arabic, Chinese, English, French, Russian and Spanish versions of the UN site and ensures that newly created sites are accessible to disabled persons.

 - The News Services Section provides breaking news coverage of developments around the UN system and manages the English and French versions of UN News Centre the Organization’s main news portal that offers quick access to a range of news-related products and resources.
 The features and services developed and maintained by the Section include thematic News Focus pages and a searchable databases of speeches by the Secretary-General as well as the email news alerts service, RSS feeds, Newsmaker interviews, the News Quiz and Photo Stories.
 The Section also maintains key segments of the Secretary-General’s website (English and French), facilitates media access to senior UN officials, monitors notable trends in media coverage of UN-related issues and produces a special series that helps to highlight issues that deserve greater visibility.